jorbDehmel/lammps_ARBFN/docs/joss/paper.md

 # Acknowledgements

-Supported by NSF grant 2126451.
-Based upon work partially funded by Colorado Mesa University.
+This material is based upon work supported by the National Science Foundation (NSF) under Grant No. 2126451, 2430509.
+The authors gratefully acknowledge the NSF's and Colorado Mesa University's support.​

 # References